slightlyfaulty/stylus-native-loader/README.md

 A super light-weight [Stylus](https://stylus-lang.com/) loader for [Webpack](https://webpack.js.org/) that leverages the built-in power of Stylus.
 Configured for modern development workflows.

-Unlike other Stylus loaders available, *stylus-native-loader* relies solely on the flexible "native" [@import/require](https://stylus-lang.com/docs/import.html) capabilities of Stylus, rather than hacking Webpack's async resolver to play well with the sync Stylus compiler.
+Unlike other Stylus loaders available, *stylus-native-loader* relies solely on the flexible "native" [@import/require](https://stylus-lang.com/docs/import.html) capabilities of Stylus, rather than hacking Webpack's async resolver to play nice with the synchronous Stylus compiler.

 The result is a highly configurable, lean Stylus loader with near-baseline build speeds and unhindered @import/require functionality (with support for Webpack aliases) 🥳